Home/Ecommerce Guides/BigCommerce vs Shopify, Which…

 Although BigCommerce can be used by businesses that are completely new to e-commerce, you’ll get the most out of it if you’re a fast-growing brand or a high-volume business already.

-As shared on the main Bigcommerce website, according to research by Ipsos, Bigcommerce merchants grow 28 percent year over year, nearly two times the industry average.
+As shared on the main BigCommerce website, according to research by Ipsos, BigCommerce merchants grow 28 percent year over year, nearly two times the industry average.

-Bigcommerce also prides itself on delivering a 99.99 percent average uptime and full 100 percent availability during Cyber Week.
+BigCommerce also prides itself on delivering a 99.99 percent average uptime and full 100 percent availability during Cyber Week.

 When it comes to the control panel, it’s somewhat similar to Shopify’s.
 The main dashboard is where you can find info on your recent orders, site traffic, revenue, and etc.